Major Industry Sections

 Agriculture & Agribusiness

-The New England Tablelands are home to the fine wool industry, which is recognised around the world and is utilised by the world’s fashion houses, particularly throughout Europe.
+The New England Tablelands is home to the fine wool industry, which is globally recognised and is utilised by the world’s top fashion houses.
 Other primary production includes beef cattle, fat lamb and timber processing.

-The North West Slopes and plains feature many types of cereal crops including wheat, sorghum and sunflowers together with beef, fat lamb, pork and poultry industries.
-Tamworth is the manufacturing centre for the North West slopes agricultural products including beef, lamb, mutton, poultry and cereal crops.
+The North West Slopes and Plains feature many types of cereal crops including wheat, sorghum and sunflowers, together with beef, fat lamb, pork and poultry industries.

 Aviation